rmcwhae/russellmcwhae.ca/content/journal/minimize-cell-phone.md

 **UPDATE March 9, 2021**: I finally upgraded my ancient iPhone 6—with a cracked screen held together by superglue—to a used, unlocked iPhone XR in December 2019.
 Hopefully, this one will last five years as well.
 The plan stayed the same, so my monthly bill has dropped to $22.11/month, averaged over the last 4.5 years.
 Let the savings continue!

+**UPDATE August 22, 2021**: I built an automated scraper ([Github repo](https://github.com/rmcwhae/koodo-prepaid-promo-scraper)) to check for promotions on Koodo’s web page and email me the results.
+Also, my monthly average phone bill is now $21.44.

 ## References

 -   Postman, Neil. _Amusing Ourselves to Death: Public Discourse in the Age of Show Business_.
 New York, N.Y., U.S.A.: Penguin Books, 2006.